 Kinetics of desmosome assembly in Madin-Darby canine kidney epithelial cells: temporal and spatial regulation of desmoplakin organization and stabilization upon cell-cell contact.
-II.
-Morphological analysis.
+I. Biochemical analysis.

 - Views Icon Views

 - Share Icon Share

 M Pasdar, W J Nelson; Kinetics of desmosome assembly in Madin-Darby canine kidney epithelial cells: temporal and spatial regulation of desmoplakin organization and stabilization upon cell-cell contact.
 I. Biochemical analysis..
 J Cell Biol 1 March 1988; 106 (3): 677–685. doi: https://doi.org/10.1083/jcb.106.3.677

 Download citation file: